Hard Data Can Remove Bias

 ADX Helps Us Assess Odds

 Like any technical indicator or data point, monthly ADX should not be used in isolation.
 In bull markets, ADX helps us answer the question, is the market currently trendless, trending, or extended?
-If the answer is “extended”, ADX tells us to focus on shorter-term measures of market health and to have a prudent exit strategy in place.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+If the answer is “extended”, ADX tells us to focus on shorter-term measures of market health and to have a prudent exit strategy in place.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.